 The Panola College Student Handbook contains the procedure statement entitled "Annual Notice of Drug and Alcohol Abuse Prevention".
 In addition, the Handbook contains a specific procedure, which outlines the "Expectations of Student Performance" with respect to substance abuse (Panola College handbook page 24).
-EMS Technology Program Students must abide by these procedures as required of all Nursing and Allied Health Students.
+EMS Program Students must abide by these procedures as required of all Nursing and Allied Health Students.
 Students will be required to certify in writing that the Student is "not engaging in any substance abuse behavior."
-Students who are suspected of being under the influence of alcohol and/or drugs while at a clinical site are subject to the procedures and procedures of that specific site in addition to those of Panola College.
+Students who are suspected of being under the influence of alcohol and/or drugs while at a clinical site are subject to drug and alcohol testing.
+If found to be under the influence of mind altering, non-prescription drugs the student will be dismissed from the program.